hani221b/Proshop/README.md

 Before you begin, ensure you have the following installed:

--   Node.js (v16 or higher)
--   MongoDB (local or cloud instance, e.g., MongoDB Atlas)
--   npm or Yarn
 -   Git
+-   Docker
+-   Docker Compose

 ## Installation